 - Review your Pre-Departure Packet In an effort to better prepare you for your stay in Guilin, CLI has put together this detailed pre-departure packet.
 Please review all information carefully and contact CLI at firstname.lastname@example.org with any additional questions that you may have.

 - Submit your program tuition

+- Tell Us Your Chinese Story!
 We want to hear about your experience learning Chinese and your goals for the future.
 Prior to your arrival in Guilin, please complete this pre-departure questionnaire.
 Use Chinese to answer these questions to the best of your ability.
 If you are just beginning to learn Chinese, feel free to use English!

 - Complete CLI’s Medical and Dietary Restrictions Form Complete our medical and dietary restrictions form upon reading this prompt.
 It’s important that we have access to information regarding any medical allergies you may have or other medical considerations we should be aware of.
 Please also use this opportunity to inform us of your dietary restrictions (if any).